Rajeev-kumar-k/swot/README.md

 # swot
 sales tax workload distribution system

-Change the barnch main to master to see the project
+switch the barnch main to master to see the project